A Week of Hula and Hawaiian Culture

 The men often spice up the competition with their hula kahiko performances, and they are always a crowd pleaser.

 Many male kumu hula teach at hālau that have won in both the male and female divisions.
-Kealiʻi Reichel, Manu Boyd, Sonny Ching, and Johnny Lum Ho are a few of the male kumu hula who have had their women and men bring home the winning prizes.
+Kealiʻi Reichel, Manu Boyd, Sonny Ching, Robert Cazimero and the late Johnny Lum Ho are a few of the male kumu hula who have had their women and men bring home the winning prizes.

 8. Unparalleled Arts and Crafts Fairs